K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

 This is made possible by the kernel-based structure of \ac{kmp}.
 The predicted variance naturally increases as the test input, $\bm{s}_*$, moves away from the training data.
 This behavior can be understood by examining the properties of the squared exponential kernel, $k(\cdot, \cdot)$, used in the \ac{kmp} model.
 For a test input $\bm{s}_*$ and any training input $\bm{{s}}^{(i)}$, the kernel value satisfies:

 This implies that the kernel vector, $\bm{k}_*$, becomes vanishingly small far from the training points.
-As a result, the predictive variance converges to a constant matrix determined by the kernel hyperparameters and the structure of the reference trajectory:
+As a result, the predictive variance converges to a constant matrix determined by the kernel hyperparameters and the reference trajectory's structure:

 where $\sigma_f^2$ is the kernel amplitude and $\lambda_2$ is the variance regularization term.

 This asymptotic behavior is central to distinguishing between data-driven variability (aleatoric uncertainty) and lack of knowledge (epistemic uncertainty).
 Within the training region, the predicted variance reflects the heteroscedastic noise present in the data.
 Outside the training region, however, the variance grows to signal a lack of knowledge.